 What makes the product costs is a shorter loan repayment period with the most preferred tenure being a few days.
 The shortest loan repayment period is one week.

 Tala and Branch, other top players in the mobile digital lending market, offer interest rates of 12.7 percent and 7.6 percent respectively for loans borrowed over one month.
 The Tala loan equates to 153 percent over a year.

 Here are the most expensive mobile lenders in Kenya, with higher rates compared to that set by CBK;

 Top 5 most expensive mobile loans in Kenya:

 - Okoa Stima – Safaricom’s Okoa Stima is the most expensive mobile loan which allows you to pay for electricity tokens charging an interest rate of 43.4 percent.

-- Pesa na pesa – Pesa na Pesa is an innovative mobile phone-based borrowing and lending product developed by AVL Capital ltd charging an interest rate 43.4 percent.
+- Pesa na pesa – Pesa na Pesa is an innovative mobile phone-based borrowing and lending product developed by AVL Capital Ltd charging an interest rate of 43.4 percent.

 - Kopa Chapaa – Kopa Chapaa is a 10-day loan available to AirTel Money customers for low-value cash emergencies in partnership with Faulu Kenya charging a rate of 38.8 percent.